 - Heat a large skillet or Dutch oven over medium heat.
 Halve the sausage links lengthwise.
 Add the olive oil to the skillet and once hot, sear the sausage until browned on both sides and cooked through.
 Transfer to a plate and set aside.

 - To the skillet, melt the butter and add the onion and cabbage.
 Cook until golden, softened, and cooked down.
-Add in the potatoes and carrots and cook until the vegetables are slightly caramelized and tender.
+Add in the potatoes and carrots and cook until the vegetables are nearly tender.
 Season with salt and pepper.

 - Deglaze the pan with the white wine and cook until it is reduced by half.
 Whisk together the Dijon, chicken broth, and apple juice.
 Add the sauce to the pan along with the caraway seeds.

 - Cover the skillet and cook until all of the vegetables are tender.
 Serve garnished with fresh parsley.